 Ever since I set up and filled my store with beautiful and useful products, I have been able to enjoy life more.
-Whereas I was working 80-120 hours a week (not a typo) for over 4 years, NOW, I only have to work 20-30 hours a week and I make a cool $2 MILLION dollars a year in revenue from my Shopify stores alone (here’s my printables store and my stock photography store)!
+Whereas I was working 80-120 hours a week (not a typo) for over 4 years, NOW, I only have to work 9-10 hours a week and I make a cool $3 MILLION dollars a year in revenue from my Shopify store alone (here’s my printables store)!

 This is not even counting any blogging, personal, or misc. income (you can see all my current Shopify store income reports here.)

 The point is that, I don’t have to be online 100% of the time anymore.
 I can work very little and make great income because the income is passive.
 Once it’s set up, it’s set up and you don’t really have to do anything after that except maintaining things.

 If you want FREEDOM, if you want to take CONTROL OF YOUR LIFE, if you want to make money in a more passive type of way and are not afraid of the hard work it takes to set UP that passive income in the beginning, the first step is to start your very own Shopify store.